apache/zeppelin/releases/zeppelin-release-0.5.5-incubating.md

 ## Zeppelin Release 0.5.5-incubating

 The Apache Zeppelin (incubating) community is pleased to announce the availability of the 0.5.5-incubating release.
-The community put sigificant effort into improving Apache Zeppelin since the last release, focusing on having new backend support, improvements on stability and simplifying the configuratin.
+The community puts significant effort into improving Apache Zeppelin since the last release, focusing on having new backend support, improvements on stability and simplifying the configuration.
 More than 60 contributors provided new features, improvements and verifying release.
 More than 90 issues has been resolved.

 We encourage [download](../../download.html) the latest release.
 Feedback through the [mailing lists](../../community.html) is very welcome.